jenkinsci/pipeline-model-definition-plugin/SYNTAX.md

     * *Map Keys*:
         * Note that this will be an `ExtensionPoint`, so plugins will be able to add to the available image providers.
         * `docker`
             * *Description*: If given, uses this Docker image for the container the build will run in.
-If no `nodeLabel` is given, the container will be run within a simple `node { ... }` block.
+If no `label` is given, the container will be run within a simple `node { ... }` block.
         * `dockerfile`
             * *Description*: If given, builds from the Dockerfile in the repository and runs in a container using the resulting image.